-- a) When the water obstacle margin is defined by stakes, these are considered NOT part of the hazard. - b) When stakes and lines are used to indicate a water obstacle, stakes identify it and lines define it on the ground. - c) When the margin of a water obstacle is defined by a line on the ground, that line is NOT within the water obstacle.
+- When the water obstacle margin is defined by stakes, these are considered NOT part of the hazard. - When stakes and lines are used to indicate a water obstacle, stakes identify it and lines define it on the ground. - When the margin of a water obstacle is defined by a line on the ground, that line is NOT within the water obstacle.

 The margin of a water obstacle is extended vertically up and down.
-A ball is in a water obstacle when the ball or its vertical projection is entirely inside the hazard.
+A ball is in a water obstacle when the ball or it's vertical projection is entirely inside the hazard.

 The stakes used to define the margin, or to identify, a water obstacle are obstructions.
 A ball's projection touching this line is deemed outside of the obstacle.

-See Rule 4-3-2.
+See Rules 4-3-2 and 4-3-3.